 In 2004 NOW was a lead organizer with our women of color allies of the massive March for Women’s Lives in Washington, DC.
 With 1.15 million marchers, it was the largest civil rights march in U.S. history.
 Co-chairs of the event, which was nearly a year in the planning, were Alice Cohan of Feminist Majority Foundation and Loretta Ross, former NOW Director of Women of Color Programs and co-founder of SisterSong, Women of Color Reproductive Justice Collective.

 Our second Women of Color and Allies Summit in 2005 drew hundreds of women to Arlington, VA to draft an action plan to empower, enfranchise and energize women of color.
 Also, in 2005, National NOW Conference delegates called for regional NOW Women of Color and Allies Summits and direct a study of the “war on drugs” and its negative impact on women, particularly women of color.

 Again in 2005, NOW’s National Board of Directors passed a resolution calling for NOW to demand U.S. officials address the discrimination apparent in the response to Hurricane Katrina by the Federal Emergency Management Association (FEMA), Homeland Security, and the Bush Administration.
 NOW vice president Olga Vives traveled to New Orleans to determine the extent of the devastating impact on communities of color.

-In 2006 NOW was a lead organizer of the huge anti-war march in NYC, the March for Peace, Justice and Democracy in April, as part of our ongoing “Peace is a Feminist Issue” opposition to war in the Middle East.
+In 2006 NOW was a lead organizer of the huge anti-war march in NYC, the March for Peace, Justice, and Democracy in April, as part of our ongoing “Peace is a Feminist Issue” opposition to the war in the Middle East.

 Also, in 2006 NOW opposes punitive immigration ‘reform’ measures and participates in national immigrants’ rights marches in New York and Washington, D.C.